 Secondly, nose fillers as with all dermal fillers, need 3 days to 2 weeks to stabilise or ‘fix’ the position and shape of the nose fillers.
 If the nose filler is moved, say due to facial massage, facial or during exercise, before the shape and position of the nose filler has been fixed, the position of the filler will change and the nose can look asymmetrical or distorted.
 If this side effect of nose filler occurs, you will need to see your doctor as soon as possible for the nose filler to be moulded back into shape and position.

 Commonly, there may be transient redness, swelling, bruising and discomfort after injection of the nose filler, as with any injection or blood taking procedure.
 These are transient reactions and are not considered complications.

-Just like injection of dermal fillers into the face, nose fillers can be associated with more common complications like asymmetry and under- or over- correction.
+Just like injection of dermal fillers into the face, nose fillers can be associated with more common side effects and complications like asymmetry and under- or over- correction.
 The less common, but most feared complications with nose fillers are the accidental blockage of blood vessels by the injection of dermal fillers.
 When blood vessels are blocked, blood supply carrying oxygen and essential nutrients for the part of the nose supplied by the blood vessel is compromised.
 This leads to a complication of dermal fillers called ischemic necrosis; i.e. the tissues dying off and turning dark due to lack of blood supply.

 Arterial supply of the nose and eyes.

 When these complications occur, it is a medical emergency to reverse the treatment of injection of nose fillers.
 One of the steps is to remove or to ‘dissolve’ the filler with an enzyme called Hyaluronidase or Hyalase as an ‘antidote’ for hyaluronic acid type of nose fillers.
 For both types of collagen biostimulator type of fillers- Ellanse (Polycaprolactone) and Radiesse (Calcium Hydroxyapatite)- there is no antidote to reverse the complications of filler if they occur, unfortunately.
 Another complication of nose fillers is the broadening of the nose bridge that occurs over time.